 The veterinarians of the seven Sault Ste.
 Marie Ontario Veterinary Hospitals work together to provide twenty-four hours, seven days a week emergency service for their clients.

-If you require emergency service for your pet please
+If you require emergency service for your pet please:

-DO NOT COME DIRECTLY TO THE CLINIC - CALL (705)-759-8888 FIRST!!

-If our clinic is not open, an answering machine will give you directions for contacting the answering service who will take your name and phone number and a brief description of the problem.
+- DO NOT COME DIRECTLY TO THE CLINIC CALL (705)-759-8888 FIRST!! - Have a pen and paper handy to write down phone numbers, name and address of veterinarian seeing emergencies if out of hours and other important information - If our clinic is not open, an answering machine will give you directions for contacting the answering service who will take your name and phone number and a brief description of the problem.
 The "On-Call" veterinarian will be paged and they will call you right back.
 They will help you to decide whether or not your pet needs to be seen on an emergency basis.
-If your pet does need to be seen, please pay attention to which Veterinary Hospital the

-"On-Call" veterinarian is calling from so that you go to the right one!

-There is an additional fee called the "Emergency

-Fee" to see a veterinarian on an emergency basis or if you and the "On-Call" veterinarian decide that the problem does not require immediate medical attention, you may be charged a fee for the telephone advice.

-The "On-Call" veterinarian will provide us with a summary of the treatment your pet received and the follow-up care required.
+If your pet does need to be seen, please pay attention to which Veterinary Hospital the "On-Call" veterinarian is calling from so that you go to the right one! - There is an additional fee called the "Emergency Fee" to see a veterinarian on an emergency basis or, if you and the "On-Call" veterinarian decide that the problem does not require immediate medical attention, you may be charged a fee for the telephone advice. - The "On-Call" veterinarian will provide us with a summary of the treatment your pet received and the follow-up care required.